 Each Commission Member shall examine the removal request and notify the Executive Secretary in writing of its decision, and the rationale therefore, regarding the removal of the vessel within 30 days following the notification by the Executive Secretary.
 Decisions on the request to remove the vessel shall be made in accordance with Rule 2 of the Rules of Procedure.

-If Commission Members agree to the removal of the vessel from the NPFC IUU Vessel List within the period stipulated in para 31, the Executive Secretary will inform Members/CNCPs, and non-Contracting Parties concerned, FAO and other regional fisheries management organizations, and will immediately remove the vessel from the NPFC IUU Vessel List, as published on the NPFC website.
+If Commission Members agree to the removal of the vessel from the NPFC IUU Vessel List within the period stipulated in paragraph 31, the Executive Secretary will inform Members/CNCPs, and non-Contracting Parties concerned, FAO and other regional fisheries management organizations, and will immediately remove the vessel from the NPFC IUU Vessel List, as published on the NPFC website.

 If Commission Members disagree with the request for the removal of the vessel from the IUU Vessel List, the vessel will be maintained on the NPFC IUU Vessel List and the Executive Secretary will inform the Members/CNCPs/non-Contracting Parties that made the removal request.

-Updating Information about Vessel on the NPFC IUU Vessel List
+Updating Information about Vessels on the NPFC IUU Vessel List

-At any time, a Member/CNCP with information indicating a change in details listed in Annex B (a) through (g) of a vessel appearing on the NPFC IUU Vessel List shall, as soon as practicable, transmit such information to the Executive Secretary.
+At any time, a Member/CNCP with information indicating a change in details listed in Annex B (a) through (g) and (k) of a vessel appearing on the NPFC IUU Vessel List shall, as soon as practicable, transmit such information to the Executive Secretary.
 The Executive Secretary shall communicate such information to all Members/CNCPs.
 The Executive Secretary shall verify the information.
 After verification, the Executive Secretary will update the current NPFC IUU Vessel List on the NPFC website to reflect such information.

 If the Secretariat, after reasonable efforts or other input received, is unable to verify the information submitted by the Member/CNCP, the IUU Vessel List will not be updated and the proposed changes will be discussed at the next TCC and Commission meeting.